WanderingCard/Advent-of-Code-2023/README.md

 **Part Two**
 > Given the same input, find missing gears and their ratios.
 A gear is defined as any * symbol with exactly 2 values adjacent to it.
 The ratio is those numbers multiplied together.
 Sum up the ratios to get the final answer

+## Day Four
+> Language: Python

+> Finished: 6:36 AM 12/4/2023

+> Finished Both Parts

+### Problem Summary
+**Part One**
+> Given a set of inputs representing scratchoff cards, with a set of winning numbers and card numbers, figure out the total points won amongst the entire stack of cards.
+Each match of a card number with a winning number (regardless of points) counts towards the points total for the card, which is 2^matches-1

+**Part Two**
+> For each match in the data set, you get a duplicate of a subsequent card, I.E 3 matches results in a duplicate of the next three cards being added to the pile, each copy and original of the card generates the duplicates.
+Figure out the total number of cards that will be played when all copies and originals are finished.